 |FOR SCHOOL/COLLEGE USE ONLY:|

 Graduate students are eligible for financial assistance from federal, state, private, and university sources.
 To qualify for most types of financial aid, students must first be admitted to a graduate program.
-Questions about financial assistance should be directed to the Office of Student Financial Services at Temple University.
+In addition to the information provided below, financial assistance information is found at http://sfs.temple.edu/financial-aid/types-financial-aid/educational-loans.
+Questions should be addressed directly to the Office of Student Financial Services (SFS) at Temple University.

 Federal Financial Support